robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 ---
-title: "How to build a TCP proxy #2: DNS spoofing"
+title: "How to build a TCP proxy #2: Fake DNS Server"
 layout: post
 published: false
 ---
-This is part 2 of a 4-part project to build a generic TCP proxy, capable of handling any TCP-based protocol, not just HTTP.
+This is part 3 of a 4-part project to build a generic TCP proxy.
+This proxy will be capable of handling any TCP-based protocol, not just HTTP.

 In this part we're going to build a fake DNS server that runs on your laptop.
-We will configure your smartphone to use this fake DNS server whenever it needs to resolve a hostname to an IP address.
-When your smartphone sends a DNS request to your laptop, asking for the IP address of our target app's hostname (say, `targetapp.com`), our server will lie.
-Instead of returning the real IP address of our target hostname, it will return the local IP address of your laptop.
+We will configure your smartphone to use it whenever it needs to use DNS to resolve a hostname to an IP address.
+When your smartphone asks our server for the IP address for the hostname of our target app (say, `api.targetapp.com`), our server will lie.
+Instead of returning the real IP address of our target app, it will return the local IP address of your laptop.

-Your smartphone will trust our server's response, and will believe that the correct address for `targetapp.com` is your laptop's local IP.
-Whenever your smartphone wants to send `targetapp.com` some data, it will send it to your laptop, instead of the real TargetApp's servers.
-This will complete the first of the 4 hops that your smartphone's data must make through our proxy, described in more detail below in section 1.
+Your smartphone will trust our server's response, and will believe that your laptop's local IP really is the correct IP address for `api.targetapp.com`.
+Now, whenever your smartphone wants to send `api.targetapp.com` some data, it will send it to your laptop, instead of the real TargetApp's servers.
+This will complete the first hop that your smartphone's data must make through our proxy system.
+In parts 3 and 4 of this project we will build a proxy server that listens for and makes use of this rerouted data.

-In later sections of this project we will complete the remaining 3 hops by setting up a TCP server on your laptop that listens for and accepts incoming connections from your smartphone.
-This TCP server will decrypt, print and save any data sent to it, before forwarding the data on to its intended destination and handling any responses that it gets back.

-# 1. Taking a closer look at DNS
+## 1. Taking a closer look at DNS

 Before starting work on our fake DNS server, we'll use some existing tools to study some real DNS requests in detail.
 We'll also handcraft and spoof some DNS responses, proving to ourselves that your phone will indeed trust and act on DNS responses containing lies invented by your laptop.
 Despite the fact that our proxy is explicitly designed to be able to handle non-HTTP TCP traffic, we're going to start by testing it using HTTP requests.
 This is purely for simplicity.
 It's usually easier to get your smartphone to make an HTTP request than any other type of TCP request, since all you have to do to trigger one is visit a website.
 Our proxy isn't "non-HTTP" - it's "non-HTTP-*specific*".

 If you haven't already, download [Wireshark](https://www.wireshark.org/) and [netcat](https://nmap.org/) (included as part of `nmap`).

-## 1.1 Send your smartphone's DNS requests to your laptop
+### 1.1 Send your smartphone's DNS requests to your laptop

 We're going to start by making your smartphone send its DNS requests to your laptop, instead of whichever real DNS server (for example Verisign, Google or OpenDNS) it is currently configured to use.